semimod/DMT-core/README.md

 For more information have a look at our [install guide](https://dmt-development.gitlab.io/dmt-core/installation/install_dmt.html)

+Currently DMT is developed mostly on Ubuntu using Python 3.10.
+So for the easiest install this is the best supported plattform.
+If you want or have to use Windows and MacOS there may be more dependency and installation issues, although needed projects we use support these plattforms.
+Please report these issues to us.
+In our install guide, we collect guides to solve the already known issues.

 ### Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.